Car mechanics need your opinion. I finished another round of taking ASE tests. I am currently certified in a grand total of 14 different areas.

-In trying to help some fellow technicians pass the exams that refuse to purchase up to date ase study guides, I have found that often, they know the answer to the question!
-But they spend too much time on each individual question until they talk themselves out of the correct answer.
+In trying to help some fellow technicians pass the exams that refuse to purchase up to date ase study guides, I have found that often, they know the answer to the question.
+However, they spend too much time on each individual question until they talk themselves out of the correct answer.

 When I take these tests, I use the stick and move tactic.
 If I can’t answer the car question quickly I come back for it after completing that section.

-In fact in the last four years I have been primarily a heavy-duty truck technician.
+In fact in the last four years I’m primarily a heavy-duty truck technician.
 Working on diesel engines and air brakes for long periods of time can make it harder to pass the ASE car certifications for light vehicles.